BMus in Performance, London University

 MM in Performance, Yale University

-Andrew Shenton is a scholar, prize-winning author, performer and educator based in Boston, Massachusetts.
+Andrew Shenton is a musician, academic, prize-winning author, educator, consultant, cultural historian, and administrator based in Boston, Massachusetts.
 Born in England, his first professional music training was at The Royal College of Music in London, where he studied under a scholarship from The Royal College of Organists.
-While at the RCM he read for a B.Mus. degree at London University and was an organ scholar at St. Paul’s Cathedral.
-After graduating he was appointed Director of Music at St. Matthew’s Church in Northampton and Lecturer in the Humanities at Leicester University.
-In 1991 Andrew Shenton moved to the US to study for a Master’s degree at the Institute for Sacred Music, Worship and the Arts at Yale University and then for a Ph.D. in musicology at Harvard University.
-As a student at the ISM he prepared for a ministry involved with the arts (with music as a primary focus), as he is interested in all aspects of spirituality and the arts.
-This is reflected in his Master’s thesis, which concerns the renaissance of sacred art in post-war Britain, and his doctoral dissertation, which is a musico-linguistic study of the twentieth-century French mystic composer Olivier Messiaen.
+While at the RCM he read for a BMus degree at London University and was an organ scholar at St. Paul’s Cathedral.
+Dr. Shenton moved to the US to study for a master’s degree at Yale University and then for a PhD at Harvard University.
+His diverse interests are reflected in his master’s thesis which concerns the renaissance of sacred art in Britain since 1945, and his doctoral dissertation which is a musico-linguistic study of the twentieth-century French mystic composer Olivier Messiaen.

-Moving freely between musicology and ethnomusicology Shenton’s work is best subsumed under the heading ‘music and transcendence.’
-This is demonstrated, for example, by his recent and ongoing work in popular music, which includes an essay that analyses the acoustic ecology of rave music as a way of negotiating an ecstatic experience (Fordham University Press, 2013), and lectures and writing on how hip-hop has become a complex soundscape that signals religious identity, notably for Christians and Muslims.
+Moving freely between disciplines, Dr. Shenton’s academic research is best subsumed under the heading ‘cultural criticism.’
+This is demonstrated by his recent and ongoing work in popular music, which includes an essay that analyses the acoustic ecology of rave music as a way of negotiating an ecstatic experience (Fordham University Press, 2015), and lectures and writing on how hip-hop has become a complex soundscape that can signal religious identity.
 A subsidiary to this work is his interest in how sound studies deal with issues of cognition, and the physical and mental elements of transformation and transcendence.
-His pioneering work on Olivier Messiaen includes a monograph Olivier Messiaen’s System of Signs (Ashgate, 2008), which won the 2010 Miller Book Award; and a collection of essays which he edited entitled Messiaen the Theologian (Ashgate, 2010).
-More recently his work on Arvo Pärt includes several lectures and recitals, and publications such as The Cambridge Companion to Arvo Pärt (CUP, 2012) which he edited.
+His ground-breaking work on Olivier Messiaen includes a monograph Olivier Messiaen’s System of Signs (Ashgate, 2008), which won the 2009 Miller Book Award; and a collection of essays which he edited titled Messiaen the Theologian (Ashgate, 2010).
+More recently, his work on the Estonian composer Arvo Pärt includes several lectures and recitals, and publications such as The Cambridge Companion to Arvo Pärt (CUP, 2012), which he edited, and a monograph titled Arvo Pärt’s Resonant Texts: Choral and Organ Music 1956-2015 (CUP, 2018).
+Dr. Shenton has been a frequent lecturer at Lincoln Center in New York City as part of his work with the arts in the public square.
+His recent publications include two essays in Messiaen in Context (CUP, 2023), and a monograph on Messiaen’s Turangalîla-symphonie (CUP, 2023) that attempts to demystify the complex extra-musical program and innovative musical language of the work.
+Future publications include a photographic essay, and a monograph that is a critical reevaluation of theological art and architecture in England around the middle of the twentieth century, based on analysis and exegesis of modernist approaches to theological archetypes by the artists involved.

-Dr. Shenton is Artistic Director of the Boston Choral Ensemble and Director of Music at St. Peter’s Episcopal Church in Weston, MA.
-At Boston University, Dr. Shenton holds appointments in the School of Theology, School of Music (College of Fine Arts) and College of Arts and Sciences (musicology faculty).
-He is an Associate Professor of Music, the James R. Houghton Scholar of Sacred Music, Director of the Master of Sacred Music program and Director of the Boston University Messiaen Project [BUMP].
+Dr. Shenton is a Fellow of the Royal Society of Arts in London.
+He works artistically and administratively as conductor of the professional chamber choir Vox Futura.
+As a faculty member at Boston University Dr. Shenton has a broad portfolio of responsibilities.
+He holds appointments in the School of Theology, School of Music (College of Fine Arts), and College of Arts and Sciences.
+He is a tenured Professor of Music, the James R. Houghton Scholar of Sacred Music, Director of the Boston University Messiaen Project [BUMP], and Director of the Theology and Arts Initiative [TAI].

 Two versions of Dr. Shenton’s biography intended for publication are available for download on the Press page of this site.